 Phase 3: A guide to designing the experience of your brand

 Now that you have the words and visuals to communicate your brand, it’s time to build out your brand experience.
 Determine what kind of touchpoints are needed and what kind of marketing tactics you will use.

 If there’s one touchpoint I think every modern business needs, it’s a website.
 No matter what your business is, if people want more information they go online.
-If you don’t have a website, that’s a valuable chance to build a relationship with your audience that you’d be missing out on.
+If you don’t have a website, you’re missing out on a valuable chance to strengthen the relationship with your audience.

 Your website is the space where your brand lives in the digital world.
 From the moment people land on it, your brand should be clearly expressed.
-Consider the copy, the visuals, the user experience.
+Carefully consider the copy, the visuals, and the user experience.
 Is it clear what you offer?
 Is the site easy to navigate?
 Will your audience be able to find what they’re looking for?